brookisme/gitnb/README.md

 D. UPDATE NBPY.PY FILE AFTER EDITING YOUR NOTEBOOK

-I just went to the python-notebook and fixed the bugs
+That notebook is buggy. ...<updating python notebook>...
+I just went to the python-notebook and fixed the bugs.
+Let's see what happened:

 ```bash
 # note the changes have not appeared in our nbpy.py file